Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 The Firmware Action Service (FAS) provides an interface for managing firmware versions of Redfish-enabled hardware in the system.
 FAS interacts with the Hardware State Managers (HSM), device data, and image data in order to update firmware.

+Reset Gigabyte node BMC to factory defaults if having problems with ipmitool, using Redfish, or when flashing procedures fail.
+See [Set Gigabyte Node BMC to Factory Defaults](../../install/set_gigabyte_node_bmc_to_factory_defaults.md).

 FAS images contain the following information that is needed for a hardware device to update firmware versions:

 * Hardware-specific information: Contains the allowed device states and how to reboot a device if necessary.